ziflex/gulp-tasks-registrator/README.md

 # gulp-tasks-registrator

-> Split your gulpfile into small isolated tasks
+> Clean up your Gulpfile by splitting it into small isolated tasks

 Gulp tasks registrator.